Scuba Q&A: Why Do Decompression Divers Use Nitrox?

-Q. Why do decompression divers need to use nitrox in the shallower part of their dive?
+Q. Why do decompression divers use nitrox in the shallower part of their dive?

 A diver absorbs or releases inert gas based on the positive or negative partial pressure differential of those gases in their breathing mix and body tissues.